N-Reyel/N-Reyel/README.md

-- Trying to become useful
+- Trying to become smart